SEMICeu/uri.semic.eu-proxy/README.md

 Deploying any other public facing service must be made public on such port.

 Any forwarded data.europa.eu/{REF} domain that is used to mint PURIs has to be handled on the domain uri.semic.eu under the path {REF}.
 In the programming language lua (the default and well integrated programming language for Nginx) a dedicated extension has been written to support machine readible content negotation.
+All source code is in this repository.
 It will convert any request on the path {REF} based on the Accept header and the eventual filename extension present to a target URL.
 This target URL can either correspond to a path in the repository https://github.com/SEMICeu/uri.semic.eu-puris or a URL targeting the html representation.
 Because the html representation of the URI is not yet harmonised in one place, there is a mapping table that will forward the requests to the target url.